bitcointokenbtct/Masternode-Setup-Guide/README.md

 **Step 10:** Save and exit the file:

 ```
-Ctr+x to exit and press Y to save changes and press enter to close
+Ctl+x to exit and press 'Y' to save changes, then hit 'enter' to close
 ```

 **Please be sure to have port 42122 open on your server firewall if applicable for your control wallet to be able start the masternode remotely.**

 ## Start the Masternode

-**Step 1:** Navigate back to the Bitcoin Token VPS server:
+**Step 1:** Navigate back to your BitcoinToken VPS server:

 **Step 2:** Start the wallet daemon: